 An exploration into the ways we talk about the lives that we live on the web.
 This exploration spans multiple mediums, with both digital and physical results.

 I grew up on the internet.
 From Neopets, to design forums, to IRC chatrooms—the internet has been a massive part of my life for as long as I remember.
-Now that I’ve started to reach the age where I’ll hopefully be self dependent, I’ve started to realize that my digital life and my physical life are so intertwined that I cannot separate the two.
+Now that I’m getting older, I’ve started to realize that my digital life and my physical life are so intertwined that I cannot separate the two.

 This project contains a lot of different experiments that deal with form and interaction in different ways.
 All the pieces are very personal in nature and all deal with my own personal story of the internet.

-- Feel: The stories that I want to tell about my digital identities and the digital life that I lived online.
-It is a reflection on how I think the internet has affected my life and how important it was to how I grew up.
+The stories that I want to tell about my digital identities and the digital life that I lived online

-The video is combined with mass texts sent out to the audience.
-Throughout the video, and even after the video ends, audience members will receive text messages with images or messages pulled from my personal archive of digital ephemera.
+A video performance that links to mass texts sent out to the audience.
+The video is a love letter to the internet, where the internet is treated as the collection of all my online friends.
+These friends appear throughout the video as Throughout the video, and even after the video ends, audience members will receive text messages with images or messages pulled from my personal archive of digital ephemera.

-A selection of digital ephemera—long forgotten files found on old harddrives, old email accounts, abandoned social media profiles—all related to my personal journey of exploring my identity online.
+A selection of digital ephemera—long forgotten files found on old harddrives, old email accounts, abandoned social media profiles—all related to my personal journey of exploring my self identity.